 Before purchasing a succulent plant for your indoor, you need to consider the weather of your locale.
 If you experience extreme chill conditions in winters, you need a different variety of succulents, and if you belong to a hot and humid region, your succulent preference will change.
 Also, sunlight conditions matter at home, as mostly all succulents like sunlight, but indoors like it for a limited time a day.
 So, you need to assess whether sunlight comes inside your home or not, or it is restricted to windows only, etc. According to that, you may plan the location for your planters.

-Choose the right container and soil
+Choose the right container & soil mix

 Containers for succulent should be the one, which has a passage to remove extra water or moisture.
 For that, succulent pots have a hole at their bottom, which provides water passage and adds an alternate route for air.
 While glass containers may look good, but one should avoid it as a long-term potting solution, as they do not have an extra passage.